 Years ago I took hundreds of live snails from the tidal flats of Florida - just for their shell homes.
 With the passage of time, wisdom came of what I'd done, along with regret, which gave way to forgiveness and from this fertile matrix these "Guiltless Shells" appeared as if by magic.

-For me, my Guiltless Shells are a paradox.
+For me, my guiltless shells are a paradox.
 Not quite natural yet not quite man-made.
 And so I call them "Limbo Shells"

 It was like learning again to play the violin that I had played as a child.
 Just as the first notes that come from my violin hurt the hears, so my first shells hurt my eyes.